 We offer a collection of online resources that you can use on maintaining an accessible website Through our Learning Center, you will also have access to Accessibility 101 and other technical accessibility tutorials.

-You will be introduced to your team at our kickoff event, which will be conducted virtually.
-When you meet your team, you will work together to decide how you will stay in touch during the Rally and how frequently you would like to meet while they build your website.
+You'll meet your team at the hybrid Kickoff event.
+Once you are connected, you'll work together to decide how to stay in touch during the Rally - we have Basecamp space alloted as an option for all working teams - and how frequently you would like to meet while they build your website.